 CAMP SUPPLIES – INFRASTRUCTURE

-- Your tent
+- Your tent (make sure to stake it down!).

 - A tarp or two for any wet weather (do not leave the tarp exposed out from underneath your tent or it will turn into a giant puddle if it rains)

-- A rubber mallet (not metal, those will be confiscated, to stake down your tent)
+- A rubber mallet (not metal, those will be confiscated, to stake down your tent).

 - Shade – one 10×10 pop up per four people is a good estimate.
 (Make sure to stake it down.
 It is not unusual to see at least one flying shade structure or tent during the course of the weekend.
 Don’t let it be yours.)